sycki/mknote/README.md

 ```

 ### Run with TLS
-Copy yarn cert and key file by options `--tls-cert` and `--tls-key`, If you want start it with TLS mode.
+Specify your cert and key file by options `--tls-cert` and `--tls-key`, If you want start it with TLS mode.
 ```
 /usr/local/sycki-mknote/mknote \
 --tls-cert /etc/ssl/cert.pem \